Shippable/docs/sources/deploy/tutorial/deploy-to-amazon-ecs-shippable.md

 #####3b.
 Add `resources` section of the config

 `resources` section holds the information that is necessary to deploy to a Kubernetes cluster.
-In this case we have 4 resources defined of type `dockerOptions`, `replicas`, and `params`.
+In this case we have 2 resources defined of type `dockerOptions` and `params`.

 Add the following to your `shippable.yml`: